superbunytime/media-requests/readme.md

 for now instead of using an express server we're just going to have logic to check the json file on the website every 5 seconds

+okay shit um
+working on socket.io integration. that's what i'm doing. got the express server to serve the page. can work on the requestCommands after establishing socket.io connection.